KCC LogoKillearn Community Council

 Home Page

-Next Meeting: Wednesday 20th September 2024, 8:00 p.m.
+Next Meeting: Wednesday 16th October 2024, 8:00 p.m.
 This will be a hybrid meeting – in person in the Garden room at Killean Village Hall and online via Zoom.
-Please contact us at ContactUs@KillearnCC.org.uk us by Tuesday 19th September if you wish to join the meeting or for more information.
+Please contact us at ContactUs@KillearnCC.org.uk by Tuesday 15th October if you wish to join the meeting or for more information.

 Local Place Plan

-This is the first step in putting together a Local Place Plan to guide how we would like to see the area develop over the next 10 years – more information coming soon.
+The survey at OurPlace.scot (the first step in putting together a Local Place Plan to guide how we would like to see the area develop over the next 10 years) is now closed.

 Latest News